The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers

 When the users are i.i.d., the probability of $j$ threshold exceedances follows the binomial distribution with probability $p= k/K$ to exceed the threshold.
-Since we consider large $K$ and small values of $k$, the number of users to exceed threshold can be approximated by the Poisson distribution with an approximation error in the order of $1/K$.
-This is based on the Poisson Point Process Approximation developed in \cite{kampeas2012opportunistic} for the single-user scenario.
-In short, this method gives a Poisson approximation for the number of users exceeding a high threshold $u_k$.
-However, as this approximation error is within the sum, it is multiplied by the individual capacities, which scales like the optimal scaling law of the multi-user diversity when a single, strongest user, is scheduled, i.e., $\Theta\left(\log \log K \right)$ (see e.g., \cite{hassibi2007fundamental,yoo2006optimality} and the references therein).
+Since we consider large $K$ and small values of $k$, the number of users to exceed the threshold can be approximated by the Poisson distribution with an approximation error in the order of $1/K$.
+However, as this approximation error is within the sum, it is multiplied by the individual capacities, which scales like the optimal scaling law of the multi-user diversity when a single, strongest user, is scheduled, i.e., $\Theta\left(\log \log K \right)$ (see e.g., \cite{hassibi2007fundamental,yoo2006optimality} and references therein).
 Hence, the $O\left(\frac{\log \log K}{K}\right)$ approximation error.
 Finally, note that the number of exceeding users $j$ affects the effective SNR seen by the attending users.
-In particular, when $j$ users exceed threshold, the dimension of $\bV_i$ is $(r-j+1) \times r$.
+In particular, when $j$ users exceed threshold, the dimension of $\bV_i$ is $(r-j+1) \times r$ \cite[Chapter 8.3.1]{tse2005fundamentals}.
 Thus, as $j$ decreases, the signal of the attending users is projected on a less restrictive null-space.
-Accordingly, each stream may spread on more receiving antennas in the ZF process, which leads to a higher power gain (for details on ZF decoding, see \cite{tse2005fundamentals}).
+Accordingly, each stream may spread on more receiving antennas in the ZF process, which leads to a higher power gain(for details on ZF decoding, see \mbox{\cite{tse2005fundamentals}}).
 Nonetheless, the reader should not be confused.
-The highest capacity is attained when $r$ users utilize the channel simultaneously to achieve a full degrees-of-freedom gain. \end{proof} To ease notation, the $O\left(\frac{\log \log K}{K}\right)$ approximation error is omitted from now on.
+The highest capacity sum-rate is attained when $r$ users utilize the channel simultaneously to achieve a full degrees-of-freedom gain. \end{proof}

-To evaluate the result in Proposition~\ref{C ZF uniform users exact}, the behavior of $\Arrowvert \bV_i \bh_i \Arrowvert^2$ should be understood, especially considering the fact that the number of users exceeding the threshold is random.
+To evaluate the result in \Cref{C ZF uniform users exact}, the behavior of $\Arrowvert \bV_i(j) \bh_i \Arrowvert^2$ should be understood, especially considering the fact that the number of users exceeding the threshold is random.
 To this end, the following upper and lower bounds are useful.
-These bounds will be the basis of the scaling laws we derive. \begin{lemma} The expected sum capacity of Algorithm {\scshape Channel-Access} with ZF decoding satisfies the following upper bound
+These bounds will be the basis of the scaling laws we derive. \begin{lemma} The expected achievable ergodic sum-rate of Algorithm {\scshape TB-Channel-Access} with ZF detection satisfies the following upper bound